 Find the answers to our most frequently asked questions about sitting the Special Tertiary Admissions Test (STAT).

-There are no lower or upper age limits on sitting the STAT, but your STAT result cannot be used for entry to an undergraduate course if you are too young to be considered as a special entry applicant.
+There are no lower or upper age limits on sitting the STAT, but your STAT result cannot be used for entry to an undergraduate course if you are too young to be considered as a STAT applicant.

 For entry to an undergraduate course in semester 1 2019

 You must be at least 18 years of age before 1 February in the year of entry to the course.

-For entry to an undergraduate course in semester 2
+For entry to an undergraduate course in midyear and later teaching periods 2019

 You must be at least 18 years of age before 1 July in the year of entry to the course.

 For entry to a TAFE SA higher education course

 If you are applying for higher education course offered by TAFE SA there is no age requirement for sitting the STAT.